 Read Hebrew America and Canada

 Read Hebrew America and Canada (RHA/C) is NJOP’s continent-wide Hebrew literacy campaign to win back the hearts of North American Jews.
-To be a part of our campaign, classes can be offered beginning anytime between September 2 – December 22, 2019.
+To be a part of our campaign, classes can be offered beginning anytime between August 30-December 10, 2020.
 NJOP invites tens of thousands of Jewish adults into synagogues and Jewish centers throughout the United States and Canada to foster Jewish identity and create awareness about the importance of Hebrew literacy.

 How does the program work?